Written by: Liz Trauernicht – MDF President

 1. Amsler Grids on paper are the most common form and are available from your doctor and many sources over the Internet.
 In an attempt to improve accuracy, some use colored backgrounds and lines, while others use a special number of lines and line spacing.

 2. Amsler Grid “Apps” are also available for mobile devices like your tablet or cell phone.
-These are just two that can be downloaded:
+These are just three that can be downloaded:

 3. Portable viewer: We evaluated a portable key chain “viewer”.
 It is a novel approach, but we found it to be imprecise and subject to misinterpretation.